Putin awarded eighth dan by international body

-MOSCOW Russian President Vladimir Putin, who possesses a black belt in judo, has been awarded the eighth dan, one of the sport's highest honours, by the International Judo Federation (IJF).
+MOSCOW Russian President Vladimir Putin, who possesses a black belt in judo, has been awarded the eighth dan, one of the sport's highest honors, by the International Judo Federation (IJF).

 Putin, who celebrated his 60th birthday on Sunday, was named the IJF's honorary president in 2008.